daraymonsta/terraform-lab/README.md

 6. Repeat 3.

    You will notice you get a new error:

    *Error: building AzureRM Client: obtain subscription() from Azure CLI: parsing json result from the Azure CLI: waiting for the Azure CLI: exit status 1: ERROR: Please run 'az login' to setup account.*

    Once again, can you work out why?
 Hint: *ERROR: Please run 'az login' to setup account.*

    It is because we need to login to Azure cloud using the login `az login`.
 Let's do that next...

 7. Login to Azure cloud using the command `az login`.
 You will need to login as a user with at least the User Access Administrator role (so that later the user can create a Service Principal with Contributor permissions).

    If you need to add the role to a user, go to Step 5.
 Otherwise, if you are logged in with a user account with enough permissions (e.g. Owner), then skip Step 5.

+   Important: If you are multiple subscriptions under your one Azure account, you should also choose a default subscription you would like Terraform to use.
+For this, run this command (update the `<SUBSCRIPTION_ID>` with your own subscription ID).

+   `az account set -s <SUBSCRIPTION_ID>`

 ### Step 5: Adding 'User Access Administrator' role to a user